FuelLabs/sway/docs/book/src/testing/testing-with-rust.md

 $ tree .
 ├── Cargo.toml
 ├── Forc.toml
+├── build.rs
 ├── src
 │   └── main.sw
 └── tests
     └── harness.rs
 ```

-We have two new files!
+We have three new files!

 - The `Cargo.toml` is the manifest for our new test harness and specifies the
   required dependencies including `fuels` the Fuel Rust SDK.
 - The `tests/harness.rs` contains some boilerplate test code to get us started,
   though doesn't call any contract methods just yet.
+- The `build.rs` is a build script that compiles the Sway project with `forc build`
+  whenever `cargo test` is run.

 ### 4. Build the forc project